Appointment Requirements for Residents and Fellows

 PALS=Pediatric Advanced Life Support

-If you are a foreign citizen, you must enter the United States on an appropriate visa and maintain appropriate visa status throughout your training.
+If you are a foreign national, you must enter the United States on an appropriate visa and maintain appropriate visa status throughout your training.
 We sponsor residents and fellows on J-1 visas through the Educational Commission for Foreign Medical Graduates (ECFMG).
 We do sponsor a few select candidates for H-1B visas.

 Read our Resident Visas Policy.